The effect of interactions and disorder on the relaxation of two-level systems in amorphous solids: Dynamics

 where the TLS-phonon relaxation rate in equilibrium is \cite{JakleTransitionRatesOfTLSs, PhillipAmorphousLowTemp}

-Eq.~(\ref{eq: Master-Equation TLS sigma rep}) has a simple form but has hidden complexity.
-The r.h.s depends on the energy $E_i$ which in turn depends on the interactions, disorder and out-of-equilibrium occupations of all the TLSs in the system, i.e., $E_i(\bm{\sigma'})$ where $\bm{\sigma'}$ denotes all the elements of the pseudospin vector except the $i$th element.
+Equation (\ref{eq: Master-Equation TLS sigma rep}) has a simple form but has hidden complexity.
+The right-hand side depends on the energy $E_i$ which in turn depends on the interactions, disorder and out-of-equilibrium occupations of all the TLSs in the system, i.e., $E_i(\bm{\sigma'})$ where $\bm{\sigma'}$ denotes all the elements of the pseudospin vector except the $i$th element.